oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 ### Suggested mitigations

 - create automated scripts to create clean runtime and development environments from scratch.
 Such scripts also serve usefully as documentation.
+Creating a Docker container for an application is one way to achieve this, and may also provide a pre-built ready-to-go environment that others can use.

 - establish a continuous integration environment:  this forces the environment to be rebuilt from scratch (or from established and documented resources) whenever the software is updated.

 - maintain development/test environments separately from other aspects of the host system (e.g., using tools like Node's `nvm` or Python's `venv`).
 Provide detailed instructions and/or automated script for setting up a new development/test environment, or resetting an existing one.

 ## 4.3 Lack of automated testing and continuous integration